Disclaimer: This is a work of fiction based on characters from the Firefly 'verse created by Joss Whedon. No copyright infringement is intended.

 "Our contact in the city was pinched right after he handed the goods off to you," Zoë continued, "and he spilled his guts.
 The local authorities know everything – your names, what ship you're with, where the goods are headed.
 Everything.
 It's too risky to fly Serenity in there 'cause they're watching for us.
 Have to wait 'til Inara gets back and use her shuttle.
 It's small enough, maybe we can slip through."

-"But she ain't gonna be back fer near a week!"
+"But she ain't gonna be back from Sihnon fer near a month!"
 Jayne roared over Wash's shoulder.
 "Wash ain't gonna last a week, Zoë."

 Wash and Zoë spoke as one.
 "And why is that?"